Top 10 Weight Loss Success Stories

 Weighing in at a colossal 1,320 pounds, Manuel was completely housebound; he took to his bed in 2001 and was not able to get up for almost seven years.
 Manuel’s weight gave him 15 minutes in the limelight when he appeared as the subject of “The World’s Heaviest Man”, a television documentary about his struggles with weight gain.

-By 2006, Manuel decided that he’d had enough of corpulence.
+By 2006, Manuel decided that he’d had enough.
 An Italian television network offered to pay for a gastric bypass surgery, but he refused to take the easy way out.
-Instead, he worked with doctors to create a 2,000 calorie daily diet with plenty of fresh greens, fish, chicken and egg whites.
+Instead, he worked with doctors to create a 2,000 calorie daily diet with plenty of fresh greens, fish, chicken, and egg whites.

 Manuel attributes his remarkable success to the Zone Diet, a formula devised by biochemist Barry Sears.
 By eating carbohydrates, protein, and fat in a “40:30:30” ration, Manuel lost over 400 pounds by dieting alone.

 Although Manuel still weighed 700 pounds in 2008, he’d shed an astonishing 592 pounds and met the love of his life.
 Mr. Uribe was carried to his wedding on a four-poster bed with special reinforcements.
-He plans to shed another 500 with careful dieting.
-He intends to start the Manuel Uribe Foundation in order to combat obesity.
+Unfortunately, Manuel passed away in 2014.

 In 2003, David Smith tipped the scales at 630 pounds.
 Ostracized because of his weight, David contemplated suicide; he thought that taking his life was the only way to end his misery.
 Fortunately, David chose a different path.